mysticalseeker24/interview-agent_V2/services/interview-service/README.md

 # TalentSync Interview Service

-The Interview Service is the core orchestration service for the TalentSync platform, responsible for managing interview modules, questions, sessions, dynamic follow-up generation, and the complete RAG (Retrieval-Augmented Generation) pipeline.
+The Interview Service is the core orchestration service for the TalentSync platform, responsible for managing interview modules, questions, sessions, dynamic follow-up generation, post-interview feedback analysis, and the complete RAG (Retrieval-Augmented Generation) pipeline.

 ## Features